mjoblin/vibinui/README.md

 `vibinui` is a browser-based application for [StreamMagic] audio streamers. `vibinui` also requires installation of the [`vibin`](https://github.com/mjoblin/vibin) backend.

-Vibin was developed for one person's specific music streaming needs (mine).
+Vibin was developed for my specific music streaming needs.
 It should however work for anyone with a StreamMagic streamer, but has only been tested with the following:

 * Cambridge Audio CXNv2 streamer.
-* Local media stored on a NAS running [Asset UPnP].
+* Local media stored on a NAS running [Asset UPnP] (local media is optional).
 * AirPlay from a MacBook.
 * Running Vibin in Chrome on a MacBook and iPad.